DonielM/node-README-generator-/README.md

 # node-README-generator-

 ## Description
  This README generator made using nodejs is a command-line application designed to help users quickly create high-quality README files for their new projects.
-This project was made using the inquirer package alongside javascript to create prompts that take in user information to fill out a  README.
+This project was made using the inquirer package alongside javascript to create prompts that takes in user information to fill out a  README.

 ## Installation
 To install the README Generator, follow these steps: